Posted on March 06 2019

 Camden Watches are designed in Camden, London.
 Each of the models is inspired by Camden itself.
 From the Victorian pocket watch inspired No. 29, taken from Camden’s strong railway heritage, to the turquoise-blue seconds hand of the No. 88, based on the iconic ‘Camden Lock’ bridge.

 The company has a series of small, quirky shops around London’s markets and have received a lot of favourable press in the likes of GQ, Esquire and The Guardian.
 This model, the No. 253 in tan and steel, is a modestly priced quartz watch with a dial based on a steam train wheel.
-This is one of the cheapest watches featured and come in at £119.
+This is one of the cheapest watches featured.

 Farer was launched in 2015 and now has a range of watches ranging from quartz to automatic chronographs.
 The brand builds watches for today's adventurers and the collections are each named after an explorer or one of their vessels.
 The designs are bold, but classic, with an interesting mix of colours.